leo9iota/advent-of-code/aoc-2024/day-1/historian-hysteria.md

 1. Count individual numbers.
 2. Check if the indiviual numbers from the left list appear in the right list, if they do, check how often they appear in the left list.
-3. If they appear in the left list but not in the right list its basically just: x * 0 = 0, so basically just write a 0. (basically speaking)
+3. If they appear in the left list but not in the right list its basically just: `x * 0 = 0`, so basically just write a `0`, and vice verca. (basically speaking)
+4. So the rule is, the number has to appear in the list that is getting compared at least once. *[1]
-4. Sum up the similarity score, and done.
+5. Sum up the similarity score, and done.

+#### Revision

+1. You loop through the lists 2 times, first time you compare left to right list, then sum it up.
+2. Then you compare right to left list, and sum it up.
+3. Sum up both values.

+*[1]
+Example: `3` in the left list, but `3` doesn't appear in the right list; `3 * 0 = 0`.
+Example: `4` in the left list, `4` appears 5x in the right list; `4 * 5 = 20`.

 ```lua
 <NUMBER_VALUE> * <OCCURENCE_COUNT> = <SIMILARITY_SCORE>